Skip to main content

 • The use statement must appear at the top level (not inside a function body).

-• The imported file is executed once; all top-level bindings it produces become available in the importing scope.
+• The imported file is executed once; its definitions are reachable through the alias.

 Basic Example